 Why use virtual coding?

 Virtual coding environments offer numerous advantages when it comes to improving on classroom equity, coding proficiencies, and student engagement.
 These platforms allow more students to access technology and learn valuable programming skills that will serve them throughout their lives.
 Educators can more easily assign coding homework, or students could practice on their own to strengthen fundamentals.
-And, thanks to these virtual tools, students can keep learning even when they don't have physical robots.
+And, thanks to these virtual coding tools, students can keep learning even when they don't have a physical robot.

 For the latest EdTech, STEM, and 21st century education news, follow us on Twitter and Instagram.
 Like us on Facebook, too, or sign up for our newsletter for our latest product announcements and offerings.
 If you have an idea for an Eduporium Weekly theme, send us a message on social media or comment below.